What Is Cavity Wall Insulation?

 Several key factors will influence the final cost of your cavity wall insulation project:

-• Size of Your Home: Simply put, the larger the wall area that needs to be insulated, the higher the overall cost will be.
+• Size of your home: The larger the wall area that needs to be insulated, the higher the overall cost will be.

 • Accessibility: If a contractor needs to use scaffolding or special equipment to reach a difficult area of your house, it will add to the labour costs.

-• Labour Costs: These costs can vary based on the contractor's rates, the complexity of the job, and your geographic location.
+• Labour costs: These can vary based on the contractor's rates, the complexity of the job, and your geographic location.

 Apartment70–100€8.50–€10.50€600–€1,050